Artyom17/layers/README.md

 * `XRLayerTextureArrayImage` - the WebGLTexture, that represents texture array is exposed, so the content can be copied into layers of it.
 Layer 0 represents the left eye image, 1 - the right eye image.
 * `XRLayerFramebufferImage` - the opaque WebGLFramebuffer is exposed, see 'Anti-aliasing' below.

-### Stereo vs mono
+#### Stereo vs mono
-Each layer could be rendered either as stereo or mono.
-"Stereo" means that the image rendered is different for each eye, "mono" - each eye get the same image.
-If layer is "stereo", then the image source should contain images for both eyes.
-The exact layout depends on the parameter 'stereoMode' that can be "leftRight" or "topBottom".
-The different modes are useful for displaying stereo panoramas or 180/360 videos.
+Each layer could render the same image for both eyes ("mono") or different images for each eye ("stereo"). `XRLayerImageSource` contains a member of type `XRStereoLayout` that indicates the layout for stereo rendering.
+If the image source is used for mono rendering or for rendering only for one particular eye then `stereoLayout` should be set to `none`.
+For image sources which are used for stereo layers there are three options:
+* `leftRight` - side-by-side stereo, left half represents the left eye image, the right half - the right eye image;
+* `topBottom` - the top half of the image is the image for the left eye, the bottom half is the right eye image;
+* `layers` - used with `XRLayerTextureArrayImage`, where layer 0 represents the left eye image, 1 - the right eye image.

 #### Anti-aliasing